-Madison, a former member of the NCAA National Field Hockey Committee, has served as a collegiate head coach for 32 years.
-She is the only person to take three different Division I programs (Temple, Michigan State and Virginia) to the NCAA Tournament and her teams have consistently been ranked in the top-10 at various times of the past decade.
+Madison, a former member of the NCAA National Field Hockey Committee, has served as a collegiate head coach for 33 years.
+She is the only person to take three different Division I programs (Temple, Michigan State and Virginia) to the NCAA Tournament and her teams have consistently been ranked in the top 10 at various times over the past decade.
 In addition to her experience in the college ranks, Madison also is one of only two active Division I head coaches to be a part of two United States Olympic staffs, having worked as a manager with the 1988 Olympic Team in Seoul and served as the head goalkeeper coach with the 1996 squad in Atlanta.

 The 2020 season was the most unique in the history of the sport.
 For the first time, the official season spanned the fall of 2020 and the spring of 2021.
 Due to the COVID-19 pandemic, the Cavaliers played their most challenging schedule ever, facing just one non-ACC team, James Madison, while playing 17 games against conference foes, including a combined seven contests against the No. 1 and No. 2 teams in the nation.
 Despite the challenges, the Cavaliers made it through with a heralded defense that included a pair of repeat All-Americans in Amber Ezechiels and Rachel Robinson.